klojang4j/klojang-check/README.md

 Check.that(collection).is(notEmpty().and(contains(), noneOf(), "FOO", "BAR", "BOZO"));
 ```

-What if there is just one check you want to execute, but you want to use a logical
+What if there is just one check you want to execute, but you still want to use a logical
 quantifier?
 Again you can use the dummy checks mentioned above:

 ```java